lkubb/salt-tool-brew-formula/docs/README.rst

 ``tool_brew.env_vars``
 ~~~~~~~~~~~~~~~~~~~~~~
-Sets environment variables for the running Salt minion process
-and persists them to user's ``persistenv`` files, if requested.
+Sets global homebrew environment variables.

-The latter will contain
+These contain

 * most of the default settings issued by ``brew shellenv``
   (not those modifying ``$PATH``, ``$MANPATH`` and ``$INFOPATH``)
 * possible necessary variables when using custom remote mirrors
-* as well as custom configured environment vars.
+* as well as custom environment vars passed in ``config``.

-They are parsed in ``tool_brew/post-map.jinja``.
+Permanent $PATH modification can be achieved via the ``globalenv`` setting.

-Modifying the paths is left to the user.
+Modifying $MANPATH, $INFOPATH and $fpath (for zsh) is left to the user.

 ``tool_brew.taps``